18th November, Friday

 The first time, it was a June afternoon in 1996, when an outrageous little flirt named Estelle bent over further than a gymnast when poking in her school bag, across the bar.
 Elle portait la culotte bleu pâle.

-Anyway, JP didn’t care for the nearby Le Violon Dingue (nor did I, though I’d been there before too) and we soon headed back for the Cork & Cavan, in which I saw no familiar face.
+Anyway, JP didn’t care for the nearby Le Violon Dingue (nor did I, though I’d been there before too) and we soon headed back for the Cork & Cavan on the Canal St. Martin.
+I saw no familiar face there.
 We didn’t stay too late.

 19th November, Saturday